What To Post On Your Business Social Media Page

 2. Behind the Scenes

 People LOVE a peek behind the scenes of your business.
-It doesn’t matter if it’s a video or static post, behind the scenes posts are always a hit.
-They allow your audience to feel more connected to you and invested in your product.
-And that’s exactly what you want!
+It doesn’t matter if it’s a story, reel, or static post, behind-the-scenes posts allow your audience to feel more connected to you and invested in your product.

-Don’t overthink your behind the scenes posts.
-Even the parts of your day you think are everyday or boring will be fascinating to them because it’s a chance to see “how it’s done.”
+Don’t overthink your behind-the-scenes posts.
+Even the parts of your day you think are everyday or boring will be fascinating to your audience because it’s a chance to see “how it’s done.”

 Create posts that show you: